montgomerybc/brief-keymap/README.md

 ## Commands By Category
 :full_moon: - fully done

 :waning_gibbous_moon:

 :last_quarter_moon:

 :waning_crescent_moon:

 :new_moon: - not done

-:bell: - done in a "VS Code" specific way
+:poodle: - done in a "VS Code" specific way

-:warning: - partially done

 :construction: - work in progress

-:thumbsdown: - not applicable/not necessary
+:see_no_evil: - not applicable/not necessary

 :no_entry: - not possible at this time